elmar/dh-dist-zilla/README.markdown

 Version Numbers
 ---------------

-We try to conform [Semantic Versioning](http://semver.org/) with the only exception that we omit trailing zeros, i.e. version 1 is equivalent to version 1.0.0.
+We try to conform to [Semantic Versioning](http://semver.org/) with the only exception that we omit trailing zeros, i.e. version 1 is equivalent to version 1.0.0.